 Pray- Pray without ceasing that the generation that is shaping culture has a heart that yearns for God.
 Read Psalms 42 and pray that they will have a heart that thirst for God.

 Ultimately it comes down to this.
-If we want culture to change we need to stop trying to shape this “next generation” ourselves.
-Instead we need to empower them to own their generation and to shape it for Christ.
-After all they are the ones shaping culture, not us.
+If we want the culture to change we need to stop trying to shape this “next generation” ourselves.
+Instead, we need to empower them to own their generation and to shape it for Christ.
+After all, they are the ones shaping culture, not us.